Siwenli0615/Ecommerce_funnel_builder/Funnel-automation-v1/README.md

 ## Future Work

-We have exciting plans to enhance this tool further:
+There is exciting opportunities to enhance this tool further:

 1. **Machine Learning Integration**: Implement predictive models to forecast conversion rates and identify at-risk segments.
 2. **A/B Test Analysis**: Add functionality to compare funnels between different test groups.